omega1entertainment/KOSCOCO/replit.md

 # KOSCOCO Short Content Competition Platform

 ## Overview
 KOSCOCO is a video competition platform for Cameroonian creators.
-It enables multi-category video competitions with features like user registration, moderated video uploads, public voting, phased progression, and an affiliate program.
+It enables multi-category video competitions with features like user registration, moderated video uploads, public voting, phased progression, affiliate programs, and SMS messaging.
 The platform aims to be the leading destination for short-form content creators in Cameroon, fostering talent and offering significant cash prizes.

 ## User Preferences
 I prefer simple language and clear, concise explanations.
 I want iterative development with frequent, small updates rather than large, infrequent ones.
 Please ask for my approval before making any major architectural changes or introducing new dependencies.
 I value a clean, readable codebase and prefer modern best practices.